Bolivarian Republic of Venezuela

 Birding Venezuela

 Venezuela serves as an excellent introduction to South America.
-It has a decent bird book (and a new one under production); a quite good road system, many accessible national parks and quite good infrastructure.
-It used to be vary safe, but today is no better or worse than other destinations in South America.
-Care is needed not be out of sight of your car, nor to bird alone near big cities (i.e Maracay).
+It has a decent bird fieldguide; a quite good road system, many accessible national parks and quite good general infrastructure.
+It used to be very safe, but today is on a par with other destinations in South America.
+Care is needed out of sight of your car, nor is it wise to bird alone near big cities.
 Hiring a car with a driver is a good idea (not only in Venezuela).

 -